natask/gestures/README.md

     to switch windows fluidly, "CTRL + ALT" are held down programmatically on a start gesture event, then depending on which direction the user is swiping while fingers are still on the touchpad, dynamically generate direction commands.
 Then when the user raises their fingers, which is an end gesture event, the "CTRL + ALT" are released programmatically.
 -   **Orientation adjustment:** -   using the script `orientation`, can figure out the orientation of screen to adjust both touchscreen and touchpad gestures.
 Script needs to be restarted for updates to take effect.
 -   **Compatibility with both X11 and Wayland:** -   works on wayland as well as X11 if using the default keystroke generator.
-The keystroke generator, `evemu_d0` is based on `evemu` and injects keyboard events directly into a connected device.
+The keystroke generator, `evemu_do` is based on `evemu` and injects keyboard events directly into a connected device.
 In the future, may create an input device solely for this application.

-<a id="org302f373"></a>
+<a id="org6f2a3fb"></a>

 # Dependencies